-A hearty, warming, deep-dish meal from a local chef (otherwise known as my husband).
+This autumn casserole is a hearty, warming, deep-dish meal from a local chef (otherwise known as my husband).
 It’s brilliant for breakfast with fresh pressed coffee, or satisfying for supper with a loaf of crusty bread and a brimming mug of apple cider.
 Our apologies for the lack of photography–we keep eating our recipes before we have time to capture them on film.

 - If the cheese is browning too quickly, cover dish with foil.
-Conversely, if it doesn’t brown enough, broil just before serving.

 - This recipe lends itself well to make-ahead; it's not labor-intensive, but the two baking steps will take time.